rohitahuja/django-bytesize-template/README.md

 ### Hacking on the Project

 Hack away on the project.
-Follow roughly these steps:
-    1. To handle messages:
-        - Write message handlers in bot/utils/handle.py
+To handle messages, write message handlers in ``bot/utils/handle.py``.

-    2. To prepare a chat with entities like a persistent menu, a get started page, etc.
-        - Customize the prepare methods in bot/utils/prepare.py
+To prepare a chat with entities like a persistent menu, a get started page, etc., customize the prepare methods in ``bot/utils/prepare.py``.
+Then, run the following:
-        - Run the following:

     $ heroku run python manage.py shell
     $ >>> from bot.utils.prepare import *
     $ >>> p = BotThreadPreparer()
     $ >>> p.prepare()

-    3. Work on the rest of what's necessary for your application.
+Work on the rest of what's necessary for your application.

 ### Testing the Project

+For now, to test the project, you'll need to do it on production.
+So make some changes, push to Heroku, and test your messenger bot.

-To test the project, you'll need to open two terminal windows.
+In the future when we get remote servers, to test the project, you'll need to open two terminal windows.

 In the first one, run the server: